 Comprehensive income (loss) is defined as the change in equity of a business enterprise during a period from transactions and other events and circumstances from non-owner sources.
-Other comprehensive income (loss) consisted of unrealized gains and losses on investments for the year ended December 31, 2017 and 2016.
-For the year ended December 31, 2015, comprehensive loss was equal to net loss.
+Other comprehensive income (loss) consisted of foreign currency translation adjustments and unrealized gains and losses on investments.